mhanratty/marketplaceux-usercollections/spec.md

 * Create collections screen after an app is added
     * If at least one app is selected the background of the graphic should change from grey to a color.
     * Any apps that have been added should show up as icons on the graphic.
 The first app added should be added as the center app.
 The second app added should be in the 2nd slot (slot to the left of the center slot).
 The 3rd app added should be in the 4th slot (slot to the right of the center slot.
 The 4th app should be added to the 1st slot and the 5th app should be in 5th and final slot.
     * Once a user adds an app an icon should appear allowing the user to change the background of the collection.
+The background color/graphic should be randomly generated.
-    * When the user selects "Done" and all the requirements of the collection are fulfilled (the collection has a name) then the user is taken to the collection landing screen.
+    * If the user selects "Done" and the collection requirements are fulfilled (the collection has a name) the user is taken to the collection landing screen.
+    * If the user selects "Done" and the user has added a description or an app but has not created a name, the user should see a warning scree (see: )
+    * If the user selects "Done" and has not inputted any data (no name, description, or apps) no collection is created.
+The user should be taken back to the "Collections" screen.

 <a name="createcollectionviews">![he can see so much more](http://mhanratty.github.io/marketplaceux-usercollections/img/usercollections_createcollectionviews.png)</a>